filipesilva/ac-bazel-cli-demo/README.md

 are lazy loaded.
 Code splitting is handled by the rollup_bundle rule which now supports the new code splitting feature in rollup.

-Note: code splitting is _not_ supported in development mode yet so the `//src:devserver` target does not serve a code split bundle.
+Note: code splitting is _not_ supported in development mode yet so `ng serve` does not serve a code split bundle.
 For this reason, development and production use different main entry points (`main.dev.ts` and `main.ts`) and different root modules (`app.module.dev.ts` and `app.module.ts`).
 The difference in